-The best way of getting rid of carpenter ants in wall is by placing baits such as the ones from Terro.
+The best way of getting rid of carpenter ants in the wall is by placing baits such as the ones from Terro.
 This method will not just kill the ant workers but will get rid of all the ants in the nest, including the queen.
 This is because all the members of the nest feed on the items gathered by the ant workers.
 Also, the baits are usually made with the ants’ favorite foods, meaning they will naturally be attracted to the treatment.

 - In house

 Getting rid of carpenter ants in the house will require a combination of different methods.
 You will need to use indoor and outdoor baiting since the main nest is usually located outside the house.

 Once the indoor nests are eliminated, you can use insecticides and repellant sprays to keep carpenter ants outside the house.
 You can spray these chemicals along the perimeter of your house and around cracks and crevices.